BBC Music Magazine Award 2024

 "I was trained to be a soloist but Julian Lloyd Webber taught me to love chamber music.
 It is quite special to play with someone with whom you can share same understanding and love for the music"

-Jonathan Heaton interviews Rebeca in the Classical Events' April feature
+Jonathan Heaton interviews Rebeca for the Classical Events April 2017 Newsletter

 Read full interview here

 For pianist Rebeca Omordia, continuing her exploration of music by British composers has led to a UK tour with cellist, Răzvan Suma, resident cellist and director of the Romanian National Broadcasting Orchestras.
-Pianist Rebeca Omordia and cellist Răzvan Suma will be touring the UK in March 2017 to showcase Sonatas for cello and piano by John Ireland and George Enescu and a World Premiere performance, "Fast Music" by Robert Matthew-Walke
+Pianist Rebeca Omordia and cellist Răzvan Suma toured the UK in March 2017 showcasing Sonatas for cello and piano by John Ireland and George Enescu and a World Premiere performance, "Fast Music" by Robert Matthew-Walker.

 "Hearing these two young Romanian musicians give a recital almost entirely made up of English music provided a moving experience"